EricLi3/a2-EricLi/README.md

 Person 1:
 1. Li
 2. Problems: Strike through is unclear, delete should have confirmation, make data more readable
-3. Comments: I'm suprised that the strik-through is unclear.
+3. Comments: I'm suprised that the strike-through is unclear.
 4. What would I change about the interface: Add a short guide at the top explaining what each possible interaction could be.
 The alert suggestion is a good idea.
 I implemented it using some help from gpt to learn how to get the edge of an element using the getBoundingClientRect() function on a selected element.
 The rest was similar to to the edit overlay, just with the adition of a guideSteps array of Json formatted steps to follow.

 Person 2:
-1.
+1. Zhang
-2. Problems:
+2. Problems: He didn't like the font size, found it hard to read.
+Too brutalist
-3. Comments:
+3. Comments: Kind of agree that the font size could be bigger, kind of aiming for a simple brutalist even layout/animations.
-4. What would I change about the interface:
+4. What would I change about the interface: make font more accessible.